vigetlabs/blendid/README.md

 - Browserify (with browserify-shim)
 - Watchify (caching version of browserify for super fast rebuilds)
-- Compass
+- SASS (with compass and source maps!)
-- CoffeeScript (with source mapping!)
+- CoffeeScript (with source maps!)
 - jQuery (from npm)
 - Backbone (from npm)
 - Handlebars (as a backbone dependency)
 - Non common-js vendor code (like a jQuery plugin)
-- LiveReload
+- BrowserSync
 - Static Server
 - Image optimization
 - Error Notifications in Notification Center